discordjs/guide/guide/popular-topics/faq.md

 });
 ```

-Note that this is just a showcase of how such a check could be done.
+Note that this is just a showcase of how you could do such a check.
 :::

 ### How do I react to the message my bot sent?